With so many amazing Christmas markets, each with their own unique feel, it’s nearly impossible to choose the best one.

 Explore more of Austria in winter here!

-Spanish Christmas Markets
+Spanish Christmas Market Trips

-Madrid Christmas Markets
+15. Madrid Christmas Market Trips

-Madrid is a wonderful city to visit year-round, but it gets particularly atmospheric at Christmas time.
+Many people may not consider celebrating Christmas in Spain.
+However it is a beautiful country to visit at this time of year, In fact, Madrid is a wonderful city to visit year-round, but it gets particularly atmospheric at Christmas time.

 The main Christmas market takes place in Plaza Mayor, a charming square that no visitor can miss.
 This is basically the main square and meeting point in the city and even if you were to visit Madrid in 3 days, it’s impossible to miss it.
 Here you’ll find nativity figurines, hand made items and tons of Christmas tree decorations.